I export seafood from Great Britain

 A UK business will need an EU EORI number only if it is dealing directly with EU customs authorities.
 If your importer or customer in the EU deals with the EU customs authorities on your behalf, they will need to have an EU EORI number.

 EU EORI numbers must be applied for in the customs authority in the EU where you first conduct trade or request a customs decision from.
-Details on EU Member State customs authorities can be found here.
+Details on EU Member State customs authorities.